top of page

 At Richmond Chambers Switzerland, we can provide expert guidance to help applicants navigate the complex and often variable requirements imposed by different cantonal authorities.
 We can advise on the financial documentation required to evidence self-sufficiency, liaise directly with cantonal migration offices to confirm local expectations, and ensure that all aspects of the application are tailored to meet both federal and cantonal criteria.
 Our bespoke support can significantly enhance the chances of a successful application and a smooth transition to retirement in Switzerland.

-Demonstrating a Strong Connection to Switzerland in Retirement
+Demonstrating Personal Links to Switzerland in Retirement (Non-EU/EFTA Nationals Only)

-A key requirement for obtaining a Swiss Retirement Permit is the ability to demonstrate a strong and meaningful connection to Switzerland.
-This condition arises from the discretionary nature of the permit and the expectation, as established in both legislation and case law, that applicants maintain genuine personal or socio-cultural ties to the country - beyond financial means or family affiliation.
+A key requirement for non-EU/EFTA nationals to obtain a Swiss Retirement Permit is the ability to demonstrate a close connection to Switzerland.
+This condition arises from the discretionary nature of the permit and the expectation, as established in both legislation and case law, that non-EU/EFTA nationals applicants maintain genuine personal or socio-cultural ties to the country - beyond financial means or family affiliation.

 • Regular and long-term stays in Switzerland in the past, such as repeated holidays, study, professional placements, or extended visits;